+How Does Electronic Waste Affect the Environment What are causes of e waste?
 Electronics for consumers are being treated like disposable items more and more every day.
-One major factor causing this trend is that companies are endlessly marketing new technologies to us,..
+One major factor..

 Electronic waste is growing in size every year.
 E-waste, otherwise known as electronic waste is a term to describe any unwanted electronic or electrical devices.
 These include office equipment, television..

 This guide sets out to give you the answer to this question.
 Electronic waste, or e-waste can describe any type of unwanted electrical or electronic device.
 Even used products that..

 More and more efforts are being made to lessen the amount of electronic waste all over the globe.
 The issues surrounding electronic waste are increasing as the amount of e-waste..